btdrucke/Weather2/README.md

   required data which is missing.
 And automated test would help here.
 * Test hooks for decreasing the half-hour service timeout would help test this feature.
+* This needs testing on a wider sample of intended OS versions and targeted devices.
+I have access to 4.3+ Genymotion emulators and 4.4+ devices, so my testing has not been complete.